Contained Availability Groups on Linux and Containers

 -

-to the StatefulSet to install the machine key if not present.- Ensure that the
+Add an initContainerto the StatefulSet to install the machine key if not present.- Ensure that the imagematches the image defined for the SQL Server container.

-must match the name of the SQL Server data volume.
+- The volume name under volumeMountsmust match the name of the SQL Server data volume.

 apiVersion: apps/v1